h15200/notes/go.md

 - if you need a package that's not in the standard library yet, you need to run `go get <package name>`.
 This will create a go.sum file.
 You'll then need to sync your current go.mod will with `go mod tidy`

+## pointers

+- some objects can't be copied safely (mutex, wait groups) and must be used with a pointer
+    - any structs that has a mutext must be a pointer
+- when data size > 64 bytes, consider pointers (large structs)
+- some methods need to mutate the receiver, in which case a pointer is necessary
+- some functions like `json.Marshal` require a value to be outside the func

+      res := Response{} // struct defined elsewhere err := json.Unmarshal(j, &res) // since there is no return val for the struct, needs pointer as 2nd arg
+- a pointer may be necessary to signal a `null` object

 ## packages and exporting